 - Mail format that should not be sent over the internet: An example of this could be a message that has a WINMAIL.DAT attachment with a number of formatting irregularities.
 This format is only supported by Microsoft Exchange, as the .DAT ﬁle contains formatting components for a speciﬁc email client application.
 The sending server should not allow messages with this formatting to traverse the internet, as not all mail servers can interpret the ﬁle.

 - Incorrect encoding of message: An example of this would be if we have received a message that has been encoded by a system in a binary format.
 This can result in a corrupt email, a corrupt mail folder, or mail program.
 It’s unlikely that the ﬁle will even be usable, and the sender should try and send the message again.

 - Suspected Malware Detection interrogates emails with .ZIP file attachments for certain file types (e.g. .EXE, .MSI) and if detected a notification is sent to the intended recipient, and the email is placed in the Administrator Hold Queue.
 This detection works independently of any Attachment Management policy configured for your account, and ensures comprehensive protection for all Mimecast customers regardless of their individual settings.

 If the sending party cannot resolve the suspicious message structure issue on their end and you want to prevent these messages from being held, you can configure a Message Passthrough policy.
 For example, if your organization is developing software with an external vendor, and is using .EXE files for updates.
-The Passthrough policy will allow the files to be delivered to the internal user, instead of applying a Hold action.
+The Passthrough policy will allow the files to be delivered to the internal user as intended, instead of applying a Hold action.
 This should typically only be created after testing with Mimecast Support has been completed.

-Mimecast advises using this policy with caution, as it could allow a new virus outbreak to go undetected whilst signatures are being updated.
+We advise using a message bypass policy with caution, as it could allow a new virus outbreak to go undetected whilst signatures are being updated.
 It may also negate the Mimecast Virus Service Level Agreement.